Explanation User Interfaces: A Systematic Literature Review: Results

 \paragraph{Personalization and Adaptability of Explanations} The results from the literature stress the need for culturally sensitive and user-tailored content, ensuring that explanations are accessible and meaningful for diverse audiences \cite{DBLP:journals/pacmhci/Okoloeasy24, bahel2024Initial}.
 Designs should tailor content to the user's background, cognitive abilities, and cultural context.
 This includes strategies such as incremental disclosure of information and the use of both textual and visual elements to match different learning styles \cite{Kim2023Help, Naiseh2023How}.

-\subsection{Frameworks}
+\subsubsection{\revi{Frameworks}}

+\revi{The ten frameworks resulting from the literature review cover heterogeneous aspects of the design of \acp{XUI} and may be grouped into three categories:} \revi{ \begin{enumerate*} \item \textbf{Interaction and Content Design Frameworks}: These frameworks focus on the artifact (i.e., the explanation itself) and provide operational guidance on mapping user inquiries to specific interface components and explanation techniques. \item \textbf{Axiological and Relational Design Frameworks}: These frameworks focus on human values and the relationship between the user and the AI, guiding the system's high-level ethical positioning and prioritizing trust/confidence calibration, user engagement, and situational awareness. \item \textbf{Cognitive and Learning Alignment Frameworks}: These frameworks focus on cognitive aspects of the user, drawing upon cognitive psychology and learning theories to align the \ac{XUI} with human information processing capabilities, literacy levels, and learning goals. \end{enumerate*}}

-\citeauthor{DBLP:conf/nordichi/MeyerZ24} \cite{DBLP:conf/nordichi/MeyerZ24} examined 28 XUIs and linked specific UI components to explanation types.
-While ``Why'' and ``What-if'' questions are commonly addressed, tools for ``How'' or ``Input'' explanations are scarce, with elements like sliders, buttons, and icons playing key explanatory roles. \citeauthor{Liao2020Questioning} \cite{Liao2020Questioning} identified gaps between XAI research and design practice by interviewing 20 practitioners, resulting in an XAI question bank based on prototypical user inquiries.
-These questions are shaped by user context and mapped to suitable explanation techniques, such as global or counterfactual methods. \citeauthor{Su2020Analyzing} \cite{Su2020Analyzing} analyzed 40 mobile health apps and found that users want AI features---like recommendations or predictions---explained in clear, engaging ways.
+\paragraph{\revi{Interaction and Content Design Frameworks}} In \cite{DBLP:conf/nordichi/MeyerZ24}, Meyer and Zhu examined 28 XUIs and linked specific UI components to explanation types.
+While ``Why'' and ``What-if'' questions are commonly addressed, tools for ``How'' or ``Input'' explanations are scarce, with elements like sliders, buttons, and icons playing key explanatory roles. \citet{Liao2020Questioning} identified gaps between XAI research and design practice by interviewing 20 practitioners, resulting in an XAI question bank based on prototypical user inquiries.
+These questions are shaped by user context and mapped to suitable explanation techniques, such as global or counterfactual methods. \citet{Su2020Analyzing} analyzed 40 mobile health apps and found that users want AI features---like recommendations or predictions---explained in clear, engaging ways.
 The study emphasises aligning explanations with user literacy and providing meaningful feedback loops to refine AI behavior.